cogsys-tuebingen/uninas/README.md

 (and requires some familiarity with the code base), an easier approach is using a GUI.

-Hava a look at *uninas/gui/tk_gui/main.py*, a tkinter GUI frontend.
+Have a look at *uninas/gui/tk_gui/main.py*, a tkinter GUI frontend.

 The GUI can automatically filter usable classes, display available arguments, and display tooltips;
 based only on the implemented argparse (meta) arguments in the respective classes.